-Finding and enrolling clients so that I can have a stable monthly income” was voted as the #1 source of exhaustion.
-In a poll, I recently posted in The Aspiring and Thriving Doula FB group, 80% of the voters indicated client enrollment to be their professional struggle.
-I could have guessed that, since It has been my struggle in every capacity I have served, including a director of two birth resource centers.
+Finding and enrolling clients so I can have a stable monthly income” was voted the #1 source of exhaustion.
+In a poll I recently posted in The Aspiring and Thriving Doula FB group, 80% of the voters indicated client enrollment as their professional struggle.
+I could have guessed that since It has been my struggle in every capacity I have served, including a director of two birth resource centers.
 Birth support has evolved as a field that consists of various short-term services provided by many different hands-on providers: Childbirth educators, birth doulas, postpartum doulas, breastfeeding consultants, and many others.
-From the point in time in which each of these professionals recruits a client, we serve them for a very short time – from 2 meetings to 3-4 months.
+From the point in which each of these professionals recruits a client, we serve them for a very short time – from 2 meetings to 3-4 months.

 The current situation has two main disadvantages:

 - Client disadvantage: The abundance of short-term practitioners interferes with the continuity of care – one of the marks of high-quality care.